 The architecture of ZàÞça is a testament to how prosperous it was during it's trading era before the rise and eventual transfer of power to Püertagœ.
 With the main city center seemingly carved out of the mountains, now eroded to be the backdrop of the port town, ZàÞça is a beautiful getaway destination from the millions that inhabit other main cities.
-ZàÞça has an ebb and flow populace meaning that during high tourist season the population is more than sextupled.
-The native inhabitants make a mere population of 744,000 during low season and have enough housing to host six million people for the tourist trade.
+ZàÞça has an ebb and flow populace meaning that during high tourist season the population is more than quadrupled.
+The native inhabitants make a mere population of roughly 350,000 during low season and have enough housing to host 2.1 million people for the tourist trade.
 Almost all native citizens work in the tourism industry due to this.

 ZàÞça boasts of clear, iridescent waters, stunning architecture, waterfalls, and arid landscapes.
 It is also where high ranking families are known to send their daughters to bear their children, as stress can be fatal to expecting mothers.
 Because of this ZàÞça has to the most well-funded midwife association that consists mainly of Ãoni.

 ZàÞça, once the trading center of the world, now stands alone more as a vacation destination, and place for those women lucky enough to afford staying here in luxury during their pregnancy.
-Despite being more akin to a ghost town during low tourist season, ZàÞça is a stunning city, that when in high season, its population booms to almost twice that of Püertagœ.
+Despite being more akin to a ghost town during low tourist season, ZàÞça is a stunning city, that when in high season, its population booms to almost the same of Püertagœ.
 With ZàÞça being an arid destination, with cool ocean breezes, the architecture here proudly displays natures colours, for what it lacks in horticulture.

 Of course, ZàÞça architecture rings true of Islamic architecture.
 Large archways, flowing floors, colourful walls, both interior as well as exterior, and large open rooms with 'dotted' filigree windows to aid in the case of a sandstorm are everything here.
 It truly only enhances the experience of discovering ZàÞça, coming here to relax and taking part in the opulence of what once was the center of the world.